This post may contain affiliate links. Please read our privacy policy.

 • These measurements don’t need to be precise.
 If you prefer more of one spice or less of another, feel free to adjust to your liking.

-• If using freshly grated nutmeg, you'll want to decrease the amount a bit as it tends to be be quire a bit stronger than jarred, ground nutmeg.
+• If using freshly grated nutmeg, you may want to decrease the amount a bit as it tends to be be quire a bit stronger than jarred, ground nutmeg.

 Nutrition